sebivenlo/Kafka-workshop-2020/README.md

   ## Prerequisites
 For the successful participation in the workshop, [Docker](https://www.docker.com/get-started) as well as a IDE (e.g. [IntelliJ](https://www.jetbrains.com/idea/download/) or [Netbeans](https://netbeans.apache.org/download/index.html))have to be previously installed by the participants.
-If using Netbeans then a http request client should be installed such as [Postman](https://www.postman.com/downloads/) to
+If using Netbeans then a http request client should be installed such as [Postman](https://www.postman.com/downloads/) to be used sending requests from the Demo project.
 ## Starting up the demo project (Spring Apache Kafka)
 1. First clone the repository.